SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 ---
 Developers often arrive at client meetings armed with a bunch of impressive software design and architecture documents.
 When they present these materials to the client, there is often confusion or difficulty in grasping the content.

-Storyboarding solves this pain by giving the client a visual representation of requirements.
+Even worse, storyboarding solves this pain by giving the client a visual representation of requirements.
 This representation helps the client 'feel' the value and prevents miscommunications as the product is developed.

 <!--endintro-->
 Crafting a UX storyboard does not require artistic skill, it only needs to be a rough sketch that shows the sequence of events.
 They help developers and stakeholders understand what the UX and user scenarios will be, and are usually included in Spec Reviews.